 Section » Uncategorized

 Did you know that May is Postpartum Depression Awareness Month in the state of Michigan?
 May, 2014 has been proclaimed Postpartum Depression Awareness Month by Michigan Governor Rick Snyder.
 For many women and their families, pregnancy and the birth of a child are times of joy and celebration.
-However, for some women, this can be a sad, frightening
+However,

 Researchers from the Substance Abuse Program in the Department of Psychiatry will be collaborating on a new study, “Early Intervention to Reduce Alcohol Misuse and Abuse in the Ohio Army National Guard.”
 This is a two-arm randomized controlled trial of an alcohol brief intervention combined